 In the event of an accident, the high voltage system must be disabled.
-The safety plug must be removed from the high voltage battery according to one of the methods described in page 6-10 to disable the vehicle.
+The safety plug must be removed from the high voltage battery according to one of the methods described in page 8-11 to disable the vehicle.

-Towing the SONATA PHEV Vehicle is not different from towing a conventional electric vehicle.
+Towing the SONATA HEV Vehicle is no different than towing a conventional electric vehicle.
 If emergency towing is necessary, we recommend having it done by an authorized Hyundai dealer or a commercial tow-truck service.
 Proper lifting and towing procedures are necessary to prevent damage to the vehicle.